wp-plugins/wp-cycle-text-announcement/readme.txt

 [Frequently asked questions](http://www.gopiplus.com/work/2012/04/07/wp-cycle-text-announcement-wordpress-plugin/)

-Q) How can I add this plugin under my top-menu/header?
+Q1) How can I add this plugin under my top-menu/header?

-Q) How can I add this plugin on my website footer?
+Q2) How can I add this plugin on my website footer?

-Q) How can I add this plugin on my sidebar?
+Q3) How can I add this plugin on my sidebar?

-Q) How can I change the display style?
+Q4) How can I change the display style?

 == Screenshots ==